StackZack/covid-data-etl/README.md

 }
 ```

-### **Create Postgres Connection**
+#### **Postgres Connection in Airflow**

-Update metadata of _**postgres_default**_ airflow connection to point to local postgres instance.
+Update metadata of the _**postgres_default**_ Apache Airflow connection to point to local postgres instance.
 Assuming you used the PostgreSQL docker commands in this README, reference the below table for the appropriate values.

 |Metadata ID    |Value              |
 |---------------|-------------------|